solontoi/latex-tricks/README.md

 ####dogdirt.tex
 I like custom math symbols.
 This is an example of defines an image file as the symbol.
 Here I define \poop as the unicode "dog dirt" image.
 I trimmed the raw graphic a bit to fit inline better.
 There are better ways of getting unicode characters into a document, but this works for any image.

+####examboxes.tex
+Snipet of latex to draw a nice box for students to write their answer in for exams.

+####letterhead.tex
+Proper syntax to use the wallpaper package to make a specified .pdf the background image for a document.
+I use this to write letters on a .pdf of the college letterhead, hence the filename.

 ####sideimage.tex
 I'm sad that \wrapfig doesn't work inside of enumerate or itemize environments, so I mashed up a pair of minipages as shown in this file that place an image to the right or left of an item in an enumerated list.
 I use this a lot in writing problem sets.

-####letterhead.tex
-Proper syntax to use the wallpaper package to make a specified .pdf the background image for a document.
-I use this to write letters on a .pdf of the college letterhead, hence the filename.